 Combine all of these ideas on a choice board!

 Rather than controlling the type of product created, put students in the driver’s seat with a choice board!
-A choice board is a table or similar graphic organizer containing a range of ways students can demonstrate understanding, or in this case comprehension.
+A choice board is a table or similar graphic organizer containing a range of ways students can demonstrate understanding, or in this case comprehension (literature on left and informational text on the right).

 Students use these options to determine how they want to show you what they understand.
 Depending on how you implement them, these could operate like a menu of choices for a single summative project or as a list of choices they can use as inspiration for projects they complete over time.

-Using these Wixie ideas and choice boards means that instead of giving rote responses or taking quizzes, students become makers and creators.
+Using the Wixie ideas and choice boards means that instead of giving rote responses or taking quizzes, students become makers and creators.